marcduiker/azure-functions-university/lessons/queue.md

 # Queue Trigger & Bindings

+Watch the recording of this lesson [on YouTube](https://youtu.be/nKJUwW6SGZo).

 ## Goal 🎯

 The goal of this lesson is to learn how to trigger a function by putting a message on a queue, and how you can bind an output message to a queue.